MarcoDVisser/SpeedUpR/README.md

 # SpeedUpR
 Tutorial Code from PLOS Computation Biology Educational Piece on Efficiency in R.

-Find all code examples from the S1 text in the folder /R/ or click (here)[]
+Find all code examples from the S1 text in the folder /R/ or click [here](https://github.com/MarcoDVisser/SpeedUpR/tree/master/R).